Canouan Airport: History

 All data and findings were compiled in the "Assessment of Principal Solutions" report.

 The new airport comprises an asphalt concrete runway of 1,790 m x 30 m with lighting and Precision Approach Path Indicator (PAPI), a taxiway and apron as well as a terminal, fire station and service buildings.

 In 2011, Sewells Paving completed the paving of an eight and a half acre addition to the Canouan International Airport.
 The expansion to the airport apron was for additional airplane parking.
 The apron was built and paved to stand the load of a Boeing 737 jet.

 In January 2019, the Ministry of Transport and Works (MTW) in St. Vincent and the Grenadines invited tenders for consulting services.
 The objective of the consulting services is to prepare a climate risk and vulnerability assessment, feasibility studies, preliminary and detailed designs, cost estimates and tender documents for the rehabilitation and upgrading of the runway and other pavements at Canouan Airport, together with drainage, fencing and any other infrastructural, institutional or other improvements required to ensure the sustainable operation of Canouan Airport.

-Canouan Island has positioned itself at the epicenter of a new tourism attraction for the entire region and is now a popular private jet destination for those transferring to yachts.